CumulusNetworks/docs/content/cumulus-vx/Getting-Started/_index.md

 ## Download the Cumulus VX Image

-Cumulus VX images for all supported platforms are available from the [Cumulus Networks website](https://cumulusnetworks.com/products/cumulus-vx/download/).
+Cumulus VX images for all supported platforms are available from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.
 Each disk image contains a single VM for a standalone switch.
 You can clone the image to build the test network.

 Five versions of the virtual disk image are available for use across various hypervisors: